Howard is an amateur UFC card collector who wants to introduce the world of UFC cards to newly interested enthusiasts.

 - The fighter is popular or successful

 Rookie cards are from the first year the fighter has a card, not necessarily their first year as a professional.
 Topps UFC cards have the notation "RC" on the card to make this clear.
 There are sometimes first year fighter cards that don't include this notation.
 I haven't figured out yet if these are considered true rookie cards or not.
 My guess is that they are, and the omission was a mistake.
+Here's a list of fighter's rookie year cards to help you start searching.

 Below are some rookie cards.
 The one on the lower left of Paulo Costa doesn't have the "RC" notation even though it's from 2018, his first year in a UFC card set.